We hold regular webinars throughout the year to ensure you are ready to meet the requirements. Visit our healthcare training page to learn more.

 As the experts on GS1 standards, we can help you comply with meeting medical device requirements in the EU, in the US or in any of the markets you serve.
 Our range of training and consultancy services is helping medical device manufacturers of all sizes to understand the impact on them, develop a rigorous adoption plan and implement it across their organisation.

-Remember, implementing GS1 standards not only enable your business’ compliance with UDI regulations – the are a catalyst for your business to operate more efficiently, save money and better meet the needs of your customers too.
+Remember, implementing GS1 standards not only enable your business’ compliance with UDI regulations – they are a catalyst for your business to operate more efficiently, save money and better meet the needs of your customers too.
+You can contact a member of the healthcare team for support via email at healthcare.gs1uk.org.

-Our training provides greater understanding on how you use GS1 standards to identify devices, encode the correct production information, follow barcode best practice and manage your data to ensure compliance with regulatory databases.
+Our training provides greater understanding on how you can use GS1 standards to identify devices, encode the correct production information, follow barcode best practice, and manage your data to ensure compliance with regulatory databases.

 If your organisation requires a deeper level of support to truly understand the impact of global regulations or even local NHS requirements, our team of professional standards consultants can work with you to explore your organisation and build an actionable plan to deliver what’s required for you.

-We offer a 1 day consultancy service or a full bespoke discovery of your business.
+We offer a one day consultancy service or a full bespoke discovery of your business.